Want to change your iPhone’s IP address, but don’t know how?

 How do they do it?

 By forcing national ISPs to block connections to and from them.
-They’re effectively using firewalls – like schools and workplaces do.
+They’re effectively using firewalls – as schools and workplaces do.

 So, all you need to do to defeat online censorship and unblock any sites you want is to change your IP address.